 Review Completed Recommendations

-To review a completed recommendation, locate the applicant in the Requests list.
-Click Download PDF to view a pdf version of the recommendation.
+To review a completed recommendation, click the Completed checkbox on the left side of the Requests page.
+Then, locate the applicant in the list.
+Click Download PDF to view a PDF version of the recommendation.
 You can also download or print a version of the recommendation by hovering your mouse over the top of the document and clicking the Download or Print icons.

 |Frequently Asked Questions|